Benjamin Pike Jr.: Personal life

-The Pike family reportedly desired an escape from the busy and crowded life of the city where they had been living on the upper floors of their shop for over a decade.
-So, using the income collected as a result of their massive surge in business, Pike constructed an $85,000 27-room mansion in Northern Queens in what is today Astoria, New York.
-He was seen here in the 1860 U.S. Census, and despite his large optical firm, Pike had his occupation listed as a farmer.
-The home was later sold to William Steinway of the piano-making Steinway family in 1870 after the death of Benjamin Pike Jr., and is today known as the Steinway Mansion.
+The Pike family reportedly desired an escape from the more crowded life of the city where they had been living on the upper floors of their shop for over a decade.
+So, using the income collected from his firm, Pike constructed an $85,000 27-room mansion in Northern Queens in what is today Astoria, New York.
+He was seen here in the 1860 U.S. Census, and despite his optical firm, Pike had his occupation listed as a farmer.